Inside you'll find: A peek behind the curtain into what are the indirect causes and motivations of your sensory child's social struggles.

 Is your kid a bit of a hot head?
 Do the smallest things set them off?

 Emotional regulation can be a battle for sensory kids.
 When their brain has to spend so much of its energy on handling overwhelming sensory input, there isn't much left for self-control.

 This of course is not an excuse for poor behavior, but a REASON for it.
 You can and should still teach your child how to respond with patience and kindness.

 But show them how to be aware of their bodies, let them know they have more working against them, but they CAN respond correctly.

 For a child with SPD, nearly every moment is a battle.
-A sensory kid can start the day feeling defeated, and without the right tools to fight, continue that mindset into other things.
+A sensory kid can start the day feeling defeated, and without the right tools to fight, will bring that mindset with them into other things.

 Many kids with sensory issues are quick to give up if anything is remotely challenging. (ask me how fun it is to homeschool a kid like that!)

 This kind of thinking can quickly become a pattern.
 You have to purposefully teach a healthier way of viewing challenges.
 Here's ten practical ways to help your kids have a "growth mindset".